What to Expect When Getting Your Braces Removed

 If you’ve had braces on for a while, you might be looking for hints that you’re nearly there!
 Indications that your braces may be coming off soon include the following:

-• Your teeth becoming noticeably straighter or more aligned.
+• Your teeth are becoming noticeably straighter or more aligned.

 • If you had an overbite, underbite, or crossbite: finding it easier to chew (though the new bite will take some getting used to, especially if you had surgery).

-• Gaps between your teeth closing as your teeth shift into their proper places
+• Gaps between your teeth are closing as your teeth shift into their proper places

-• Feeling less discomfort or pain following each tightening, as your teeth aren’t being pulled as far.
+• You are feeling less discomfort or pain following each tightening, as your teeth aren’t being pulled as far.

 Orthodontic Treatment Time Estimates